 Many growing agencies manually calculate costs versus revenue for projects to determine profitability.
 The potential for error and miscalculations means that this kind of manual analysis isn’t necessarily reliable.
 A manual approach can also mean you’re not taking every variable into account, leading to an incomplete view of whether a project was profitable or not.

 Business intelligence (BI) tools can automate this process to a large extent, using the information from your agency management solution to deliver meaningful and timely insights about the profitability or otherwise of your projects.
 It can quickly highlight which projects are the most profitable, where you could gain efficiencies, and how you should allocate resources for maximum profitability.
-Without BI capabilities, your profitability analysis is likely to be flawed or, at least, not as accurate and detailed as it could be.
+Without BI capabilities, your agency profitability analysis is likely to be flawed or, at least, not as accurate and detailed as it could be.

-For any growing agency, understanding which projects are the most and least profitable lets you choose the projects and clients that maximise your profits.
-By providing in-depth analysis, agency management software can help you determine the most profitable projects, as well as identify opportunities to increase profitability within your business operations.
+For any growing agency, understanding which projects are the most and least profitable lets you choose the projects and clients that maximise your agency profits.
+By providing in-depth analysis, agency management software can help you determine the most profitable projects, as well as identify opportunities to increase agency profitability within your business operations.

 Experience the benefits of agency management software